 Obstructing in Other States

-There are also different requirements for a law enforcement officer to be allowed to request identifying information.
+Law enforcement officers follow different requirements for requesting identifying information in different states.
 Specifically, for some states, there needs to be reasonable suspicion.
 For others, the person must be a witness to a violent felony.
 Other states permit officers to consider a person’s refusal to provide information as a factor when making an arrest determination.

 Contact a top Milwaukee Criminal defense attorney